 You can fly to Puerto Princesa from Manila, Cebu, Davao, Iloilo and Clark (Pampanga).
 If you’re already in Palawan, you can fly to Puerto Princesa from Coron, Palawan too.

-To get the best flight deals, I highly recommend searching with Skyscanner.
+To get the best flight deals, I highly recommend searching with 12 Go Asia.

 If you have the time and patience, consider taking the ferry.
 You will need time and patience because this journey takes around 31 hours.

-2Go Ferry currently sails across the seas every Tuesday and Friday from Manila at 1.30pm, with an expected arrival time of 9pm in Puerto Princesa the next day.
+A ferry currently sails across the seas every Tuesday and Friday from Manila at 1.30pm and 7pm.

 There are 5 different class options.
 Including taxes and fees, for a one way ticket, Super Value class costs 1780 pesos ($35).
 Tourist Class costs 1930 pesos ($38).
 A Stateroom for 3 people costs 6922 pesos ($136).
 One cabin for 4 people costs 2530 pesos ($50) and a cabin for 6 also costs 2530 pesos, so the more the merrier!
 Make friends and round up the troops.

-To get out of Puerto Princesa and back to Manila on the ferry, the boat leave on Wednesday and Saturday at 11:59pm.
-You’ll arrive in Manila 31 hours later at 7:30am.
+To get out of Puerto Princesa and back to Manila on the ferry, the boat leaves on Sundays at 7am and 12.30pm.
+You’ll arrive in Manila 31 hours later around 7:30am.

 You can also get to Puerto Princesa from Coron, Palawan in the north.
-This journey takes 15 hours and departs every Wednesday and Saturday at 6am, arriving in Puerto Princesa at 9pm.
+This journey takes 15 hours and departs every Saturday at 6.30am, arriving in Puerto Princesa at 5.30pm.

 There are 5 different class options.
 Including taxes and fees, for a one way ticket, Super Value class and Tourist class cost 983 pesos ($19).
 A Stateroom for 3 people costs 5339 pesos ($105).
 One cabin for 4 people or 6 people costs the same at 2417 pesos ($47).

-If you wish to go from Puerto Princesa to Coron on the way back, the boat leaves on Wednesday and Saturday at 11:59pm.
-The ferry stops off in Coron 15 hours later, before moving on to Manila.
+If you wish to go from Puerto Princesa to Coron on the way back, the boat leaves on Sundays at 7am and 12.30pm.
+The ferry stops off in Coron 11 hours later, before moving on to Manila.